Qafny: A Quantum-Program Verifier: Qafny Design Principles: Locus, Type, and State

-\myparagraph{{Locus State Simultaneity for Tracking Qubit Positions}} As indicated above, the rewrites of a locus in a type environment should simultaneously change the locus's value form in the associated state.
-We call this manipulation mechanism \emph{simultaneity}.
-To simplify the proof rule design, \qafny requires that the locus fragments, representing qubits in the Boolean guard, always appear as the locus prefixes, e.g., instead of having locus $x\srange{0}{j\splus 1}$, we rewrite it further to $\kappa$ ($x[j\sminus 1] \sqcupplus x\srange{0}{j\sminus 1}\sqcupplus x[j]$) in \Cref{fig:ghz-proof}, so the qubit $x[j\sminus 1]$ that the Boolean guard is applied to appears at the start position.
-These rewrites also appropriately rearrange the quantum value associated with the loci.
+To permit automated proof inference, we design the uniformity in \qafny proof rules to require that the locus fragments for qubits that an operation is directly applied always be prefixed.
+For example in \Cref{fig:ghz-proof} \rulelab{P-If}, instead of having locus $x\srange{0}{j\splus 1}$, we rewrite it further to $\kappa$ ($x[j\sminus 1] \sqcupplus x\srange{0}{j\sminus 1}\sqcupplus x[j]$), so the qubit $x[j\sminus 1]$ that the Boolean guard is applied to appears at the start position.
+These rewrites simultaneously and appropriately rearrange the quantum value associated with the loci.
 In a \qafny quantum state, qubits in a locus are arranged as a list of indices pointing to qubit positions.
 The locus indices point to particular qubits in a $\tnort$ and $\thadt$ typed value since they essentially represent an array of qubits.
-An $\tcht$ typed value consists of a list of basis-kets; the locus indices here refer to the corresponding bases appearing in each basis-ket.
+An $\tcht$ typed value consists of a list of basis-kets; the locus indices refer to the corresponding bases appearing in each basis-ket.

 { \tikzstyle{every picture}+=[remember picture] \tikzstyle{na} = [shape=rectangle,inner sep=0pt,text depth=0pt]